OnionBrowser/OnionBrowser/README.md

 - Optional dark/night-time interface

-- Keyboard shortcuts for common functions like Command+T for new tab, Command+W to close, Command+L to focus URL field, etc.
+- Full hardware keyboard support for websites that support keyboard shortcuts, as well as global shortcuts for common functions like Command+T for new tab, Command+W to close, Command+L to focus URL field, etc.

 #####Security and privacy-focused features implemented: